hoangduytran/blender-manual/manual/modeling/meshes/uv/tools/relax.rst

    There are three ways to determine the edge weighting:

    :Laplacian:
-     The classic discrete laplace operator applied to the UV graph.
+     The classic discrete Laplace operator applied to the UV graph.
 Each edge has equal weighting, resulting in triangles which resemble a honeycomb shape, or quads aligned into square grid.
    :HC:
      Similar to Laplacian, the HC method uses equal weighting while trying to preserve